 First of all, I need to let you know that backpacking Slovenia is one of the safest countries in the World.
 The local people are super friendly and speak English well.
-But as everywhere you have to be aware of scams, keep your things in a safe place or avoid any other tourist traps.
-If there is a need for some help, then the official police number is 113.
-But still, it’s in the top ten as the safest countries in the World.
+But as everywhere you must be aware of scams, keep your things safe or avoid any other tourist traps.
+If there is a need for help, the official police number is 113.
+But still, it’s in the top ten of the safest countries in the World.

 Anything can happen when traveling abroad and backpacking Slovenia is no exception.
 Having travel insurance is a must (anywhere you go).
 I always have travel insurance, but luckily I haven’t used it yet.
 For me it’s okay to spend a little for my safety (if anything happens), then to pay afterward for extremely high medical bills.
 I recommend using trusted World Nomads.